 AI: Use, don't abuse

-At the program, Mr. Pham Tan Anh Vu - Chief Representative of the Southern region of VAIS.VN Company, former Deputy Editorial Secretary of Saigon Entrepreneur Magazine - shared about the application of artificial intelligence (AI) tools to help optimize the production process of press works.
+At the program, Mr. Pham Tan Anh Vu - Chief Representative of the Southern region of VAIS.VN Company, former Deputy Editorial Secretary of Saigon Entrepreneur Magazine - shared about the application of artificial intelligence (AI) tools to help optimize the production process of journalistic works.

-According to Associate Professor, Dr. Dinh Dien, Director of the Center for Computational Linguistics - University of Natural Sciences (VNU-HCMC), AI is not always accurate, so reporters and editors need to equip themselves with knowledge, have a deep and broad understanding and always evaluate the content taken from AI to use for their journalistic works.
+According to Associate Professor, Dr. Dinh Dien, Director of the Center for Computational Linguistics - University of Natural Sciences (VNU-HCMC), AI is not always accurate, so reporters and editors need to equip themselves with knowledge, have deep and broad understanding and always evaluate the content taken from AI to use for their journalistic works.

 Financial support for press agencies